intsav/EchoPhaseDetection/README.md

 Produce a csv file containing the filenames of your training and validation sets, save to the data folder with the name 'video_info.csv'.

 ### Step 3
 Run train.py with the following args:   sequence_length image_height   image_width   batch_size   number_of_epochs

 `	$ python train.py 30 112 112 2 1000`

+### Step 4
+Generate predictions from `data/predictions/run_predictions.py` using the saved model with the best weights from training.